makerbase-mks/Mks-Robin-Nano-Marlin2.0-Firmware/README.md

 ## MKS Robin Nano V1.2 build and update firmware

-1. build config:
+1. Build config:

 - `default_envs = mks_robin_nano35`
 - `#define MOTHERBOARD BOARD_MKS_ROBIN_NANO`
 - `#define TFT_LVGL_UI_FSMC`

-2. update firmware:
+2. Update firmware:

-- .Enter the `.pio\build\mks_robin_nano35` directory, copy the assets folder and Robin_nano35.bin to the sd card
+- Enter the `.pio\build\mks_robin_nano35` directory, copy the `assets` folder and `Robin_nano35.bin` to the sd card
-- .SD card is connected to the motherboard, and you can see the update interface after powering on.
+- SD card is connected to the motherboard, and you can see the update interface after powering on.

 ## MKS Robin Nano V2.0 build and update firmware

-1. build config:
+1. Build config:

 - `default_envs = mks_robin_nano35`
 - `#define MOTHERBOARD BOARD_MKS_ROBIN_NANO_V2`
 - `#define TFT_LVGL_UI_SPI`

-2. update firmware:
+2. Update firmware:

-- .Enter the `.pio\build\mks_robin_nano35` directory, copy the assets folder and Robin_nano35.bin to the sd card
+- Enter the `.pio\build\mks_robin_nano35` directory, copy the `assets` folder and `Robin_nano35.bin` to the sd card
-- .SD card is connected to the motherboard, and you can see the update interface after powering on.
+- SD card is connected to the motherboard, and you can see the update interface after powering on.

 ## Others functional configuration
 Please refer to [MKS-Robin-Nano-V2 wiki](https://github.com/makerbase-mks/MKS-Robin-Nano-V2/wiki/Marlin_firmware).